Mayo Clinic Health System Event Center

 Diseases of small poultry flocks

-Birds can die for many reasons, so some death loss is to be expected.
-However, if frequency or numbers are increasing, then you may want to have the birds tested at the Veterinary Diagnostic Laboratory to discover the source of the problem.
+Veterinary Diagnostic Laboratory, University of Minnesota (Video, 2016: 00:02:37) Birds can die for many reasons, and some loss is expected.
+But if the frequency or number of deaths increases, you may want to have the birds tested to discover the source of the problem.

 Avian influenza basics